-This document presents the first version of the HosmartAI technical requirements.
-The functional and non-functional requirements from D1.2 are translated into technical requirements, constraints and specifications, taking into account pilot- or partner-provided assets (e.g. software, datasets), which will guide the development tasks.
+This document presents the final version of the HosmartAI technical requirements.
+The functional and non-functional requirements from D1.3 are translated into technical requirements, constraints and specifications, taking into account pilot, or partner provided assets (e.g., software, datasets), which are guiding the development tasks.

-Also, the technical requirements of this document guide the design of the HosmartAI Platform Reference Architecture and the specification of core architectural components and models.
+Also, the technical requirements described in this document guide the design of the HosmartAI Platform Reference Architecture and the specification of core architectural components and models.

-This document also details the first version of HosmartAI Platform Conceptual Architecture, which serves as a common point of understanding between Project partners, illustrates various components, systems and processes, and encourages the adherence to common standards, specifications and patterns.
-The alignment of conceptual architecture with other known architectures as well as with the project pilots is also analysed.
+This document also includes the HosmartAI Platform Conceptual Architecture, which was detailed in D1.5 and serves as a common point of understanding between Project partners as it illustrates various components, systems and processes, and encourages the adherence to common standards, specifications and patterns.
+The alignment of the conceptual architecture with other known architectures as well as with the project pilots is also analysed.